jackwaghan/Telegram-Multi-Bot/README.md

 # Multi Bot ( AI )

-This is a Telegram bot that provides various AI-powered tools, including:
+This is a Telegram bot that provides various tools, including:

 - AI Writer
 - AI Listener (Text to Speech)